Litkenhous Ratings

 The Litkenhous Difference by Score Ratings system was a mathematical system used to rank football and basketball teams.
-The Litrating system was developed by Vanderbilt University professor Dr. Edward E. Litkenhous (1907 – December 22, 1984) and his brother Francis H. Litkenhous (December 9, 1912 – June 22, 1996).
+The Litrating system was developed by Vanderbilt University professor Edward Earl ("E.E.")
+Litkenhous Jr. (1907 – December 22, 1984) and his brother, Francis H. Litkenhous (December 9, 1912 – June 22, 1996).

+Edward Litkenhous (1907-1984) received an undergraduate degree from the University of Louisville and a doctorate from the University of Minnesota.
+He began his career as a professor of chemical engineering at the Speed Scientific School of the University of Loouisville.
+He later became a professor at Vanderbilt University and served as head of that school's engineering department.
+He died in 1984.

-The NCAA college football records book includes the Litkenhous Ratings as a "major selector" of college football national championships for the years 1934-1984.
+The National Collegiate Athletic Association (NCAA) football records book includes the Litkenhous Ratings as a "major selector" of college football national championships for the seasons 1934 through 1984.

-National champions
+College football national champions

 Teams in the following table were ranked No. 1 by the Litkenhous Difference by Score Ratings system.

-The NCAA records book credits Litkenhous as a "major selector" for the active seasons 1934–1984, and credits the system with 51 total rankings.
-However no selections are listed in the NCAA records book for the 6 years 1973, 1975, 1976, 1977, 1979, and 1980.
+The NCAA records book credits Litkenhous as a "major selector" for the seasons 1934 through 1984, and credits the system with 51 total rankings.
+However no selections are listed in the NCAA records book for six seasons: 1973, 1975, 1976, 1977, 1979, and 1980.

 † Years where Litkenhous selection is omitted from the NCAA records book.

 Litkenhous trophy

 The No. 1 team in the year's final ranking was awarded the Litkenhous Ratings Championship trophy.
 The traveling trophy took the form of a huge wooden plaque and bronze mural by artist Marion Junkin.

+The trophy plaque is engraved with the winners for 1934–1962.
+Ole Miss was evidently the last Litkenhous champion to receive the trophy; the trophy is still held today at the University of Mississippi.